2025–26 Segunda FEB

-The 2025–26 Segunda FEB will be the 26th season of the Spanish basketball third league.
-It will start on 4 October 2025 with the first round of the regular season and will end on 30 May 2026 with the promotion playoffs.
+The 2025–26 Segunda FEB was the 26th season of the Spanish basketball third league.
+It started on 4 October 2025 with the first round of the regular season and ended on 31 May 2026 with the promotion playoffs.

 Teams

 Promotion and relegation (pre-season)

-A total of 28 teams will contest the league, including 16 sides from the 2024–25 season, three relegated from the 2024–25 Primera FEB, six promoted from the 2024–25 Tercera FEB and three guest teams according to the FEB criteria.
+A total of 28 teams contested the league, including 16 sides from the 2024–25 season, three relegated from the 2024–25 Primera FEB, six promoted from the 2024–25 Tercera FEB and three guest teams according to the FEB criteria.
 On 4 July 2025, 25 teams were registered in the league leaving three vacant berths after the withdrawals of CB Prat, CB L'Horta Godella and Gran Canaria B from the league due to the newly created Liga U. On 18 July 2025, CB Salou, Spanish Basketball Academy and Jaén Paraíso Interior CB completed the 28 teams registered to play in the league.